 Share the success

-If you want to inspire your team to continue doing more great work, make sure you recognize their contributions by sharing success stories in team and company meetings, newsletters, emails, and social platforms.
+There is an easy way to inspire your team to continue doing more great work.
+Simply share the success.
+Recognize your team’s contributions by sharing success stories in team and company meetings, newsletters, emails, and social platforms.

 You can measure the performance of your social media team in two ways: